orbjet/PrimeFactorsKata/README.md

 # PrimeFactorsKata
-Prime factors kata done in Java using TDD approach
+Prime factors kata done in Java using TDD approach.